 The KL2 has three main components:

-1. Develop productive and beneficial mentoring relationships
+1. Developing productive and beneficial mentoring relationships

-2. Complete the core curriculum
+2. Completing the core curriculum

 Primary Scientific Mentor: Each KL2 Scholar must have a primary scientific mentor.
 Scholars are expected to meet with the primary scientific mentor very frequently (usually weekly).
 The primary scientific mentor may be ANY faculty member with expertise to assist applicant with his/her research and career development.